pulumi/docs/content/docs/reference/pkg/azure-nextgen/compute/getvirtualmachinescalesetvm.md

         <span class="property-indicator"></span>
         <span class="property-type">string</span>
     </dt>
-    <dd>{{% md %}}Specifies the size of the virtual machine.
-For more information about virtual machine sizes, see [Sizes for virtual machines](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes). <br><br> The available VM sizes depend on region and availability set.
-For a list of available sizes use these APIs:  <br><br> [List all available virtual machine sizes in an availability set](https://docs.microsoft.com/rest/api/compute/availabilitysets/listavailablesizes) <br><br> [List all available virtual machine sizes in a region]( https://docs.microsoft.com/en-us/rest/api/compute/resourceskus/list) <br><br> [List all available virtual machine sizes for resizing](https://docs.microsoft.com/rest/api/compute/virtualmachines/listavailablesizes). <br><br> This list of sizes is no longer updated and the **VirtualMachineSizeTypes** string constants will be removed from the subsequent REST API specification.
-Use [List all available virtual machine sizes in a region]( https://docs.microsoft.com/en-us/rest/api/compute/resourceskus/list) to get the latest sizes.{{% /md %}}</dd>
+    <dd>{{% md %}}Specifies the size of the virtual machine. <br><br> The enum data type is currently deprecated and will be removed by December 23rd 2023. <br><br> Recommended way to get the list of available sizes is using these APIs: <br><br> [List all available virtual machine sizes in an availability set](https://docs.microsoft.com/rest/api/compute/availabilitysets/listavailablesizes) <br><br> [List all available virtual machine sizes in a region]( https://docs.microsoft.com/en-us/rest/api/compute/resourceskus/list) <br><br> [List all available virtual machine sizes for resizing](https://docs.microsoft.com/rest/api/compute/virtualmachines/listavailablesizes).
+For more information about virtual machine sizes, see [Sizes for virtual machines](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes). <br><br> The available VM sizes depend on region and availability set.{{% /md %}}</dd>
 </dl>
 {{% /choosable %}}